rascaraficci/device-manager/docs/using-device-manager.rst

     -H "Authorization: Bearer ${JWT}" \
     -H 'Content-Type:application/json' \
     -d ' {
-        "topic": "/admin/356d/config",
         "attrs": {
-            "temperature" : 10.6
+            "target_temperature" : 10.6
         }
     }'

-We use the endpoint ``/device/<DEVICEID>/configure`` to send configuration messages to a particular device.
+If any template used by the device has a 'topic-config' attribute, then the message will be sent to the default topic '/SERVICE/ID/config'.
 The payload contains two attributes:

-- topic: MQTT topic to which the configuration message will be published.
 - attrs: All the attributes and their respective values that will be configured on the device.
-The device will receive this part of the payload as configuration.

-Remember that the attribute must be configurable for this request to succeed.
+Remember that the attribute must be an actuator for this request to succeed.
 If not, a message like the following one is returned:

 .. code-block:: json